classydevclass/1.4-poker-hand-test-suite/README.md

-# Poker Hand Builder
+# Poker Hand Test Suite
-Welcome to the poker hand builder!
+Welcome to the poker hand test suite!
 This TypeScript app will let you build a deck of cards and deal 2 cards to as many players as desired.

 ## Pre-Requisites
 You will need TypeScript installed in order to use this app.